lucho1/CronosEngine/CronosEngine/Cronos/README.md

 We used SDL, SDL_Mixer, STL, OpenGL4 with GLAD, ImGui, Premake, GLM, GPUDetect, MMRG, ParShapes, Assimp, Devil, a couple of headers of COCO for AABBs and JSON for Modern C++.

 ## Innovating Features
+* Improved Illumination System: Blinn-Phong is used, an improvement of the Phong algorithm.
+The difference can be tested with spotlights, by activating it in the Rendering Mode tab (in the Scene window)
+* Performance Measurements on different ways of rendering objects with materials
+* Support for Geometry Shader - Test it by yourself by adding a Geometry Shader in a new shader.
+* Filesystem improved - New features such as creating folders, shaders, copying paths...
+* Quicksort algorithm to order assets to load them in the order we want

+* Shaders System (as assets!) - Create new shaders and modify/compile them from the Engine!
+* Engine's camera moves similar to Unity!
+(Check controls)
+* Guizmo implementation (accessed from the Transform Component Pannel or with keys)
+* Water simulation calculated from shaders - Modifiable from the Water Simulation pannel
+* Materials System - Modify them from the Engine in Inspector pannel or in the Object's components pannel
+* Choose from which camera to render from the Rendering pannel

+### Innovating Features for v0.2
 * ZBuffer Real-Time Renderer (Check the Shaded dropdown in the editor, above scene window)
 * GameObjects Copy/Paste with CTRL+C/CTRL+V
 * Modifiable ambient color of the materials.